Iamdungx/denigma-cracker/README.md

 Setting up EnigmaCracker on an AWS EC2 instance with your Docker image in Amazon ECR offers improved scalability and reliability for your wallet scanning tasks.
 This approach provides a streamlined and effective solution to harness EnigmaCracker’s full potential on a powerful cloud platform.

 ---
-## Updates
+## NEW Updates on Version 1.0

-- **Dual Cryptocurrency Detection**: EnigmaCracker now supports detection of both BTC and ETH wallets.
+- **Performance enhancement**: DEnigmaCracker now supports detection of both BTC and ETH wallets and has better performance than the previous version.
-- **AWS Integration**: I've developed a comprehensive guide to help you deploy EnigmaCracker on AWS (Amazon Web Services).
-This integration enables you to utilize cloud computing resources for better performance and scalability.
-The guide includes detailed instructions for setting up EnigmaCracker on Amazon EC2 (Elastic Compute Cloud) instances and using Amazon ECR (Elastic Container Registry) for efficient cloud-based operations.
+- **Can run multiple programs**: DEnigmaCracker supports you to run multiple shells at the same time.
+Makes finding a wallet more feasible.
+- **Available for macOS**: I have improved some details in the program to be suitable for the MacOs operating system.
+Of course it can still be used for Windows.